-The Association of African Universities, in collaboration with the Centre of Excellence for Infectious Diseases of Humans and Animals (ACEIDHA), is organising a workshop on Research Leadership, Communication, Commercialisation, Partnerships and Collaboration, from 13-17 August, 2018 in Livingstone, Zambia.
+The Association of African Universities, in collaboration with the Centre of Excellence for Infectious Diseases of Humans and Animals (ACEIDHA), is organising a workshop on Research Leadership, Communication, Commercialisation, Partnerships and Collaboration, (Date changed from 13-17 August, 2018 to 10-14 September, 2018), Livingstone, Zambia.

 Research is fundamental for Africa because it is an important source of new knowledge and provides solutions to pressing challenges.
 There is a need to strengthen Research Leadership so that more resources can be channeled to strengthen research and support African researchers to conduct relevant research.

 Research leadership is defined by Linda Evans (2014) as “the influence of one or more people on the research-related behaviour, attitudes or intellectual capacity of others”.
 Linda identified three specific features of professorial research leadership as “(1) influence that enhances people’s capacity to make appropriate choices, (2) to achieve requisite standards, and (3) to effect processes, within research activity”.

 Universities in Africa continue to be challenged to focus on relevant and demand driven research.
 If universities are going to do this effectively they must have the capacities to engage communities, work with industry and manage multi-stakeholder relationships.
 This has an impact on how universities work and how they position themselves to respond to pressing societal problems.